Digital Product Passports

 These include:

-DPPs provide clear, accessible product data that builds trust with consumers and partners.
+- Transparency and trust: DPPs provide clear, accessible product data that builds trust and value with consumers and partners.

-Rollout DPP’s with minimal initial data and scale efficiently as your datasets mature, boosting internal workflows
+- Streamline operations: Rollout DPP’s with minimal initial data and scale efficiently as your datasets mature, boosting internal workflows.

 Preparing for DPP’s can seem daunting, but it’s a manageable journey.
 Here’s a practical roadmap to get your business DPP-ready: